Docs/Getting started/Introduction

 2

-From the sidebar, click Amazon Accounts then Connect account.
+From the sidebar, click Amazon Accounts then Connect seller.
 You will be redirected to Amazon to authorize Off Hours.
-Off Hours imports all active campaigns automatically — no manual setup.
+Off Hours imports the seller, every marketplace tied to it, and every active Sponsored Products campaign automatically.
+No manual setup.

 3